 The findings in this study suggest that there is something especially unhealthy about calories consumed in liquid form, said Caroline M. Apovian of the Boston University School of Medicine, who wrote an editorial accompanying the findings.

 “It seems that when you drink your calories as opposed to eating them, your body may not sense that you’ve just taken in those calories and your appetite doesn’t seem to compensate,” Apovian said.
 “The appetite circuit might not be programmed to register liquid calories.”

-The take home lesson is use soda as a once-in-awhile treat, but avoid drinking them every day for your health’s sake.
+The take-home lesson is to have soda as a once-in-awhile treat, but avoid drinking them every day for your health’s sake.
 Here are some tips for lightening up your beverage choices, and how much water you REALLY need each day.